-Once you are sure, there is a malware, here is how you can remove it.
+Once you are sure, there is malware, here is how you can remove it.

 Remove Malware for WordPress

-1. First thing you need to do is, change all your passwords (WordPress, FTP, and web hosting etc) to something more complex.
+1. The first thing you need to do is, change all your passwords (WordPress, FTP, and web hosting, etc) to something more complex.
 In my case, I use 2FA authentication with my password, so there is no way, someone has got access from the front gate but I update my password anyway.

 However, restoring the backup is just a temporary solution.
 Even if you rollback to the previous day, chances are, your files may still contain that malicious code in it.
 So, you need to make sure, everything is clean.

 Though, this easier said than done.
 If you don’t have a programming background, it’ll be hard to read the source code and most hackers do not leave any footprints.

 4. Next, you can try, disabling all the plugins one by one, and see if the malware is gone.
 Use incognito or do a hard refresh (CTR + Shift + R) to see the changes.
 If nothing happens, repeat this with your theme.
 That’s uploading a fresh copy of your theme downloaded from the original source and use live preview to see changes.
 If the malware is gone, then the problem is with your current theme.
 Change that.

 5. Disabling plugins are not enough.
 Because they often leave leftover files.
 So, you need to completely delete all unused plugins, themes, or anything on your web server that don’t recognize, like a zip file.
 Though, make sure you have the backup before you do that and then use an FTP client.

 Deleting plugins or inactivated themes, won’t have any major impact on your site functionality.
 For instance, if you delete the YARRP plugin, there will be no related post at the end of the article, but everything else will function properly.